syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Pull-To-Refresh.md

 # Pull To Refresh

-SfDataGrid lets you to enable the `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowPullToRefresh.html) property to `true` and by setting the [SfDataGrid.PullToRefreshCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~PullToRefreshCommand.html) property.
-When the `PullToRefresh` is enabled, the SfDataGrid provides support for refreshing the data source in the runtime while doing the pull to refresh action.
+The SfDataGrid allows enabling the `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowPullToRefresh.html) property to `true`, and by setting the [SfDataGrid.PullToRefreshCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~PullToRefreshCommand.html) property.
+When the `PullToRefresh` is enabled, the control supports for refreshing the data source at runtime while doing the pull to refresh action.

 ### PullToRefreshCommand

-SfDataGrid lets you refresh the data in view in runtime by triggering an `ICommand` binded to the `SfDataGrid.PullToRefreshCommand` property.
-While you perform pull to refresh action, if the progress bar meets 100 %, then this command is triggered to refresh the records in view.
+The SfDataGrid allows refreshing the data in view at runtime by triggering an `ICommand` binded to the `SfDataGrid.PullToRefreshCommand` property.
+While performing pull to refresh action, if the progress bar meets 100 %, this command is triggered to refresh the records in view.

-You need to set the [SfDataGrid.IsBusy](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IsBusy.html) property to `true` before refreshing the records to notify the grid that pull to refresh action is being performed and set the property to `false` after the view is refreshed.
-You can also alter the pull to refresh animation time from the sample by setting a delay based on your requirement.
+Set the [SfDataGrid.IsBusy](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IsBusy.html) property to `true` before refreshing the records to notify the grid, that pull to refresh action is being performed.
+Set the property to `false` after the view is refreshed.
+The pull to refresh animation time can also be altered from the sample by setting a delay based on the requirement.

-The following code example illustrates how to enable and perform pull to refresh operation in SfDataGrid.
+To enable and perform pull to refresh operation, follow the code example:

 {% highlight c# %}
 //Enable PullToRefresh in SfDataGrid